-To help protect and sustain local communities by helping to avoid a catastrophic wildfire, the SDCEA Board of Directors has approved a $6/month wildfire mitigation rate rider beginning in January 2021 on SDCEA monthly bills.
-The first bill with the charge will be received by consumers in February 2021.
+To help protect and sustain local communities by helping to avoid a catastrophic wildfire, the SDCEA Board of Directors has approved a monthly wildfire mitigation rate rider on SDCEA monthly bills, beginning in 2021.

 The rate rider will be used for a limited time and for the specific and necessary purpose of accelerated funding of vegetation removal to mitigate the threat of wildfires on our system.
 Funding raised through this rider will be used only for wildfire mitigation and will not be absorbed in SDCEA’s general operating budget.
 The board approved a $6 per month rate rider for 2021, with an incremental increase of $1 per year until it reaches $10 (2025).
 The rider will be charged to each service account (security lighting and line retention excluded) on our system.
 The wildfire mitigation rider will be reviewed periodically for effectiveness by the board.
 The monthly charge will “sunset,” or be removed from SDCEA bills, when the wildfire mitigation rider is no longer necessary.

 Three of the five largest wildfires in Colorado history burned in 2020, the effects of which continue to be felt statewide.
 The Decker and Hayden Creek fires burned locally in recent years, causing great impact to those who live near those burn scars.
 Our region remains at further risk for an even larger, more severe wildfire.